The 8 Best Paint Colors for Studying & Learning

 desk in bedroom white paint

 While the bedroom’s focus is sleeping, often, it’s also homework central.
 Calming, neutral colors like off-white create positive feelings and help studiers engage.
-Paint the walls Delicate White and pick up the color in the bed linens.
+Paint the walls in a soft shade like Sherwin-Williams Alabaster and pick up the color in the bed linens.

 Red